 - Simulate lead-time variabilities for each mode in the decision-making process to ensure service levels can be achieved and true inventory levels and investments are considered

-- Determine the optimal sourcing assignments for both inbound and outbound locations
+- Determine the best sourcing assignments for both inbound and outbound locations